cuhk-eda/cu-gr/README.md

 CU-GR
 ======================================
-CU-GR is a VLSI global routing tool developed by the research team supervised by Prof. Evangeline F. Y. Young in The Chinese University of Hong Kong (CUHK).
+CU-GR is a VLSI global routing tool developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
 Different from previous global routers whose quality is usually measured by wirelength and resource overflow, CU-GR is a detailed routability-driven global router and its solution quality is solely determined by the final detailed routing results.
 In particular, our global router adopts several efficient and effective methods to generate a set of connected rectangles to guide the detailed router:
 * A sophisticated probability-based cost scheme